 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At University of Northern Colorado, approximately 58% of students took out student loans averaging $5,926 a year.
-That adds up to $23,704 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At University of Northern Colorado, approximately 56% of students took out student loans averaging $5,804 a year.
+That adds up to $23,216 over four years for those students.

 The student loan default rate at University of Northern Colorado is 5.6%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do University of Northern Colorado Graduates Make?students who graduate from University of Northern Colorado with a bachelor's degree go on to jobs where they make an average salary of $42,000 in their early years.
+How Much Money Do University of Northern Colorado Graduates Make?bachelor's degree recipients from University of Northern Colorado make around $42,000 per year during the early years of their employment.
 This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
 However, certain majors may produce higher-paying graduates.

 Location of University of Northern Colorado